Skip to content

 * The component returns a configured `SignInPage` that connects the desired authentication provider factories.

-* Only one `signInPage` can be specified for the application at a time.
+* Only one `signInPage` is specified for the application at a time.

 [source,yaml]